credwood/SportsBot/README.md

                     jsonline_file='my_output.jsonl')
 ```

-the function will return and add the statistics for each conversation will be added to each `Conversation` dataclass.
+The function will return the statistics, and add them to each conversation object.

-*for now the filter if only applied to the initial tweet found in the conversation.
+*For now the filter is only applied to the initial tweet found in the conversation.